 What Are Leather Britches?

-The great thing about this method of preservation is that you don't have to heat up your house with a pressure canner or even a dehydrator to preserve them safely.
+The great thing about this method of preservation is that you don’t have to heat up your house with a pressure canner or even a dehydrator to preserve them safely.
+This was especially important in Appalachia, where it is typically hot and humid during the summer months when beans are ready to harvest.

 What Beans Make the Best Leather Britches?

-Traditionally leather britches were done with a greasy bean, an heirloom bean that is slick without fuzz on the pod.
-Our Tarheel green pole beans are a greasy variety, but any hardy, non-fuzzy green bean will dry well and make great leather britches.
-It's best to choose a variety (preferably an heirloom variety) that has thicker skin and larger beans.
+Traditionally, leather britches were made with a greasy bean, an heirloom bean that is slick without fuzz on the pod.
+Our Tarheel green pole beans are a greasy variety, but any hardy, non-fuzzy green bean will be great for dried green beans and leather britches.
+Others typically used are Lazy Wife, Turkey Craw, and Pink Tips, or half runner varieties.

-But don't let your variety hold you back!
-Even if you've already planted your beans this year and they're not heirloom or a larger bean variety, give these leather britches a try anyway!
-Like I always say, you learn best from doing!
+It’s best to choose a variety (preferably an heirloom variety) that has thicker skin and larger beans.
+But don’t let your variety hold you back!
+Even if you’ve already planted your beans this year and they’re not an heirloom or a larger bean variety, give these leather britches a try anyway!

 When To Harvest Beans